Cutter-H/ColorPicker/README.md

 # Color Picker Widget Blueprint

 Simple widget blueprint used for selecting a color.
+Made this for a private project, but it's pretty standalone.
+Hopefully someone finds it useful.

 Comes with a dipatcher that is called when the color is changed.